 These findings tell us that employees rate benefits and perks highly when making job decisions and determining which companies to work for – and to stay working for.
 It makes sense, therefore, that all employers rank benefits and rewards high on their HR agendas.
 The true value of benefits and rewards needs to be sold to the business and to the workforce.

 Everyone is familiar with shopping online for clothes and groceries.
-It is just as easy for your employees to go to the “online benefits shop” and select and purchase the benefits and rewards that best suit them now.
+Similarly, your employees can go to the “online benefits shop” and select and purchase the benefits and rewards that best suit them now.
 Next year they can repeat the purchase, or they can make changes to their “shopping cart”.
 The business case for flexible benefits is clear and how you seamlessly integrate them into your existing HR processes is about to become a whole lot easier!